If You Tolerate This Your Children Will Be Next: Music video

 The melody of the socialist anthem, "The Internationale" can be heard at the start and end of the video, played on a musical box.
 This was a popular song on the Republican side during the Spanish Civil War.

 Wire praised the single's video, directed by W.I.Z.
-It features a typical nuclear family but with their eyes, mouths and ears sealed over with a flesh toned applicant.
+It features a typical nuclear family but with their eyes, mouths and ears sealed over with a flesh toned applicant with James Dean Bradfield also having his eyes sealed over by the same applicant in the last few seconds of the video.
 The family seem to exist in a futuristic show room, fashioned into a highly clinical 'home' of sorts.
 Nicky Wire described the video as "surreal, mildly disturbing ... with a suffocating feel to it despite its brightness."
 It was the fourth and final video directed by W.I.Z. for the band.

 Legacy

 The song is in the Guinness World Records as the number one single with the longest title without brackets.
 The song was voted number 20 on Channel 4's "100 Greatest Number One Singles" list.
 The song was performed at the Concert for Ukraine by the band on 29 March 2022.